Are you traveling to Breckenridge in the summer or fall months? Looking for things to do? Then check out this post!

 - Country Boy Mine.
 Take a tour of the mine

 - Head over to Fairplay.
 There is this cool outdoor museum with buildings.
-Its called the South Park Museum.
+It’s called the South Park Museum.
+Yes its still outdoors, but if its not a hard rain, put on your raincoat and checkout this area.

 - Check out a local brewery or distillery.